-• Club 2425 sponsored by the Boys and Girls Club of Dundee Township.
+Club 2425 - hosted by the Boys and Girls Club of Dundee Township.
 The weekly after-school programs are presented by professional speakers on a variety of career choices.
 Various organizations and businesses, including the local Rotary Club and public service agencies present career development programs.
 In addition, site visits to local businesses and the Career Exploration Booklet are program features.

-• Club 2815 sponsored the Friends of Scullen.

-The monthly programs feature a variety of career preparatory topics, including hands-on activities centered on the STEM Initiative.
+Club 2815 - hosted by the Friends of Scullen.
+The monthly programs feature a variety of career preparatory topics, including handson activities centered on the STEM Initiative.
 The students are 30 eighth graders.